zeppe-lin/mkinitramfs/README.md

 INSTALL
 =======

-The shell command `make install` should install this package.
+To install this package, run:

+    make install

-See `config.mk` file for configuration parameters.
+See config.mk file for configuration parameters.

 DOCUMENTATION